Sh3llSp4wn/when/README.md

 # when

-when is a highly portable comand line utility for reacting to conditions
+`when` is a highly portable comand line utility for reacting to filesystem conditions

-basic usage is as follows:
+A basic usage example is as follows:

 ```bash
 when -d Downloads/whatever.crdownload && mv Downloads/whatever Documents/whatever